PolaricServer/webapp2/README.md

 ## Example applications/setups

 In the subdirectory 'examples' you find example setups. 'application.js' is used to compose a running application. 'config.js' is used to configure it with map layers, etc.. 'index.html' is a starting-point for a minified version.
-Use 'index-dev.html' for development.
+Use 'index-dev.html' for development-mode (and include the source code).

+* The 'minimal' directory is a minimal setup with OSM only.
-* The 'basic' directory is a minimal setup with just map browsing.
+* The 'basic' directory is a basic setup with just map browsing.
+OSM + norwegian map.
-* The 'polaricserver-nordic' uses a polaric server backend.
+* The 'polaricserver-nordic' uses a polaric server backend, OSM and norwegian maps.

+Feel free to experiment with setups..

 ## Running